team-approx-bayes/team-approx-bayes.github.io/_pages/reading.md

 author_profile: false
 ---

-<b>Notice.</b> After December 20 the reading group will be on
+<b>Notice.</b> After the meeting on December 20, 2021 the reading group will be on
-winter/Xmas break and resumes on January 17.
+winter/Xmas break and resumes in the new year on January 17, 2022.

 <h2>Upcoming</h2>